othermod/PSPi-1000-Version-4/README.md

 4.3" LCD, driven by GPIO using custom overlay

+Compatibility with Pi Zero

 **In Progress:**

 Add code to joystick's python script to detect battery voltage.

-**Goals:**

-Integrate everything for buttons, joystick, and dimming into a single file
+Integrate shutdown, joystick, LCD dimming, battery detection, into a single file.
+Buttons may be a separate file for simplicity.

+**Goals and Help Needed:**

-Have a battery meter in EmulationStation (maybe even within games?)
+Have a battery meter in EmulationStation and games

-Improve audio quality in hardware and software.
-It currently uses an audio circuit similar to the Pi 2 (buffer-filter-amplifier).
+Maintain Pi 3 software compatibility and work around Pi 3 defect (need to figure out how to use the I2C-0 bus from the camera connector)